ministryofjustice/family-mediators-api/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/abc80e4ca233b458effe/maintainability)](https://codeclimate.com/github/ministryofjustice/family-mediators-api/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/abc80e4ca233b458effe/test_coverage)](https://codeclimate.com/github/ministryofjustice/family-mediators-api/test_coverage)

 Maintains a list of family mediators.
-Provides an API and an HTML admin UI for uploading spreadsheets of mediator data.
+Provides an API and an admin UI for uploading spreadsheets of mediator data.

 ## Docker

 The application can be run inside a docker container.
 This will take care of the ruby environment, postgres database, and any other dependency for you, without having to configure anything in your machine.

 * `docker-compose up`